Published on April 13, 2022 – Last Updated on October 23, 2022

 During the third trimester and week 35, you have to expect the following things:

 You will experience more Braxton Hicks contractions.
 These are benign and normal uterine contractions that help the body prepare for childbirth.
-They may be more frequent and even painful, but they are not dangerous and do not indicate that labor has begun.
+They may be more frequent and painful, but they are not dangerous and do not indicate that labor has begun.
+Read more about contractions: contraction timer, pregnancy contractions timer & how to time contractions.

 Your skin will continue to stretch as your baby grows.
 You may notice stretch marks on your breasts, thighs, buttocks, or abdomen.
 These are permanent but will usually fade in time.
 The baby will continue to grow and gain weight.
 You may notice that you are gaining more weight as well.
 It is normal to gain about 1 pound per week during the third trimester before the baby arrives.